SUSAN TREGONING PHOTOGRAPHY

 Route 66 Museum & Convention Center - 1500 W Route 66

-This tribute to the Mother Road was created by artist Tom Coffin and dedicated in 1997.
-It is located in front of the Tucumcari Convention Center right on Route 66.
+Artist Tom Coffin created and dedicated this tribute to the Mother Road in 1997.
+It is located in front of the Tucumcari Convention Center, right on Route 66.

-This café opened in 1952 using the slogan “Good Food Always – Always Good Food.”
+This café opened in 1952 with the slogan “Good Food Always—Always Good Food.”
 The building has interesting triangular windows on the side and a triangular-shaped column on the front that, at one time, was a second sign for the restaurant.

-The old neon sign on the ground says “Things,” it’s from Things Antiques & Collectibles, was once located in the 900 block of West Route 66.
-Wall Murals
+The old neon sign on the ground says, “Things."
+It’s from Things Antiques & Collectibles, which was once located in the 900 block of West Route 66.

 Murals are scattered throughout the town.
 Here's a link to the online Mural Map.
 You can also pick up a mural map at the Tucumcari Chamber of Commerce Visitor Center at 404 W Route 66.
 If it is after hours for the Chamber office, check at some of the businesses in town.
 I found mine at the Route 66 Welcome Center and Gift Shop at 901 E Route 66.

 During the heyday of Route 66, hundreds of billboards from Chicago to Santa Monica lined Route 66 with the slogan "Tucumcari Tonight," inviting weary travelers to stay in one of their 2000 motel rooms.
-While that number of rooms later dropped to 1200, and it's less than that now, Tucumcari is still a popular stopping point since it is the largest town between Amarillo and Albuquerque.
+While that number of rooms later dropped to 1200, less than that now, Tucumcari is still a popular stopping point since it is the largest town between Amarillo and Albuquerque.
 As a result, "Tucumcari Tonight!" became the most famous slogan along the Mother Road.
-Self-Guided Radio Tour

 Tucumcari debuted its self-guided radio tour in 2020.
 It includes 16 sites in town, including a few historical sites not on Route 66.
 You can pick up the radio signal from about a block away from each location.